 Electrifying the icy air,

-And for eternal moments it was day.
+And for essential moments it was day.

-Of stricken fog shuddering.
+Of stricken fog shuddering, and I, too,

-The little ones moaned, and
+But as the little ones moaned, and

-As we crooned and caressed,
+As we crooned and caressed in vain,

-The thunder came
+The thunder came, relentless, deafening,

 And we could help no more.